College of Education and Human Development

 Event schedule

-Join us for engaging professional development delivered by regionally and nationally known facilitators including our keynote speaker, Dr. Teresa Byington!
+Join us for engaging professional development delivered by regionally and nationally known facilitators including our keynote speakers, Carly Riley and Dr. Teresa Byington!

 Thursday, April 30